Skip to content

 df_matched_alert_policy_rules Alert policy names and all matched rule names (list)

-df_message_at_accounts @User detailed information list in the fault alert message
+df_message_at_accounts @User detailed information list in fault alert messages

-df_nodata_message_at_accounts @User detailed information list in the data gap alert message
+df_nodata_message_at_accounts @User detailed information list in data gap alert messages

 df_matched_alert_members List of all matching alert notification member information when selected to send by members